 Bram and the path we were cycling on

-In the morning we had thought we would be able to reach the summit today, now we thought it was still 10 or 20 kilometers away.
-Of course there was no campsite halfway up the mountain.
-When the sun started to set we pitched our tents.
+In the morning, we had thought we would be able to reach the summit that day.
+Now we figured it was still 10 or 20 kilometers away.
+Of course, there was no campsite halfway up the mountain.
+When the sun started to set, we pitched our tents.
 That night it would be cold, at 2630 meters.
-While we were eating two hikers passed, a man with his daughter.
+While we were eating, two hikers passed, a man with his daughter.
 They waived at us.
 That was the first time we were discovered while wild camping, I think ever.
-Fortunately they kept on walking.
-There was no place on the mountain to hide ourselves.
-The hikers walked for another kilometer and then stopped on top of a hill.
+Fortunately, they kept on walking.
+There was no place on the mountain to hide.
+The hikers walked for another kilometer and then stopped on the top of a hill.
 It turned out they had stopped because of an approaching jeep that we only noticed when it was 100 meters away.
-Fortunately it also continued so we could sleep at ease.
-We wouldn't really mind getting a fine for wild camping (especially because in general it saved us a lot of money on campsites) but in a national park it would probably be pretty high and most of Spaniards don't speak English, so it would take a lot of time to handle everything.
-On the internet I later found that wild camping in the Sierra Nevada is actually allowed under certain circumstances.
-Before we went to bed I tried to make a picture with the timer, but as you can see it was too far of a walk.
+Fortunately, it also continued so we could sleep at ease.
+We wouldn't mind getting a fine for wild camping.
+Still, the penalty would probably be pretty high in a national park, and most Spaniards don't speak English, so it would take a lot of time to handle everything.
+On the internet, I later found that wild camping in the Sierra Nevada is allowed under certain circumstances.
+Before we went to bed, I tried to take a picture with the timer, but as you can see, it was too far of a walk.

 Our campsite

-Just above my ass a part of skin had turned fire red.
-Hopefully that won't turn into a scar.
+A part of skin just above my ass had turned fire-red.
+I hoped it wouldn't turn into a scar.
 At night it was really cold.
 I put on all the clothes I carried and still couldn't sleep.

 The route of day 13.